mattermost/docs/source/administration/config-settings.rst

 Enable sign-in with username
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Mattermost allows users to sign in using their username and password.
-This setting is typically only used when email verification is disabled.
+**True**: Mattermost allows users with email login to sign in using their username and password.
+This setting does not affect AD/LDAP login.

-**False**: sign in with username is disabled and does not appear on the login screen.
+**False**: Sign in with username is disabled and does not appear on the login screen.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``EnableSignInWithUsername": false`` with options ``true`` and ``false`` for above settings respectively.                  |